Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/07 Chapter-5 The Town Of Vallaki.md

 ##### Treasure

-The wardrobe in the southeast corner has a secret compartment in its base, requiring a successful DC 15 Wisdom (Perception) check to find.
+The wardrobe in the southeast corner has a secret compartment in its base, requiring a successful DC 15 Wisdom ([[/5.
+Mechanics/Rules/Skills.md#Perception\|Perception]]) check to find.
 Inside the compartment are two sacks—a large one containing the bones of St. Andral and a small one containing 30 sp and 12 ep.
 All of the coins bear the profiled visage of [[4.
 World Almanac/NPCs/Strahd Von Zarovich.md\|Strahd von Zarovich]].

 #### N6f.
 Vampire Nest